Calrion/votebot/README.md

 ## More information

-See the [blog post](blog.fugue.co) for setup, packaging, and deployment!
+See the [Fugue blog](https://blog.fugue.co/2015-10-15-votebot.html) for a walkthrough of setup, packaging, and deployment!